About

 A look at...

-Drawings that are sculptures... but made of skin.
+Drawings that are sculptures yet wrought in skin.

-The drawing itself is a skin.
-Here, it is doubled by what it presents: skin stuck to the skin of the drawing.
-Confusion then arises between the skin, the drawing, and the body.
+The drawing is itself a skin.
+Here it is doubled by what it depicts: skin adhered to the skin of the drawing.
+A troubling indistinction arises, between skin, image, and body.

-An embodiment through the outside, once again.
-We are where our skin meets the world, on the surface, flayed, without edges.
+An incarnation through the exterior, once more.
+We are where our skin meets the world: at the surface, flayed, without contour or frontier.

-Something disappears in its appearance - or appears in its disappearance.
+Something vanishes in the very act of appearing or else appears in the instant of its disappearance.

-Naked, the body does not know itself; it is a meaning in reverse, without a face.
+Naked, the body does not know itself; it signifies in reverse, faceless, turned back upon meaning.

-The impersonal and the personal become one.
-Nothing is narrated.
-They are like portraits of presences that have transcended the stage of portraiture.
+The impersonal and identity blur into one another.
+Nothing is recounted.
+These resemble portraits of presences that have outstripped the condition of portraiture.

 A memento of flesh.